 Related Read: Your Guide to Hosting Holiday Parties in Tampa

 This is the most important.
 Drinking too much always seems to be a catalyst for bad decisions.
 Doing it around your friends is one thing.
-Mixing it with work can be dangerous territory.
+But mixing it with work can be dangerous territory.
 A good rule of thumb is to drink at least slightly slower than your boss, unless he is a fish.

-5. Enforce the mistletoe rule - Kissing under the mistletoe is great, after all it is a bonus to the holidays.
-However, this does not apply to company parties so refrain from kissing the boss, interns, and coworkers.
+Kissing under the mistletoe is great, after all, it is a bonus to the holidays.
+However, this does not apply to company parties, so refrain from kissing the boss, interns, and coworkers.
 This also means do not wear a mistletoe headband because that can cause problems.

 No matter how much fun you may be having, do not overstay your welcome.
 Stay long enough to mingle with your bosses and coworkers to make your presence.
 With drinking, staying too long can create added opportunities for things to happen that you wish didn't occur.
 Remember, you can always meet up with your friends after the company party if you want to continue your evening.

 And if you’re looking to head out somewhere after the office party, you have unlimited options in the 813 area.
 Keep checking out the holiday adventures here!